jonas-elias/sql-to-json/README.md

 # sql-to-json

-This is a mini project with name: sql-to-json.
+## This is a mini project with a function of convert sql to json array with PHP-8.

 <div align="left">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/php/php-plain.svg" height="40" width="52" alt="php logo"  />